MarioBatusic/Dashboard_and_tile_Roles/README.md

 ## Contents

-More and more Web Applications use D dashboards as its main access-point to its data and processes.
+More and more Web Applications use Dashboards as their main access-point to its data and processes.

 I propose a role `dashboard` and its sub-role `tile` or `card` as required semantics and as the startpoint on the way to future HTML elements for these already used constructs.